michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 Let's analyze step by step what's happening:
 {% highlight swift %}
-dispatch_async(...)
+DispatchQueue.global(qos: .default).async {...}
 {% endhighlight %}

-The `Observable` executes code on the main thread (unless programmed otherwise) so let's use a simple `dispatch_async` to not block it.
+The `Observable` executes code on the main thread (unless programmed otherwise) so let's use a simple `DispatchQueue` to not block it.
 RxSwift has a mechanism called *Schedulers* that we could use instead, but let's leave that for later when you're less of a dummy 🐔.

 {% highlight swift %}
-observer.onNext("Hello")
+observer.onNext("Hello dummy 🐣")
 {% endhighlight %}

 An `Observable`'s time of work is also called a **sequence**.
 Throughout it's sequence it can send an infinite number of elements and we use the `onNext` method to emit these.